Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - Resizing screens and using the delay slider caused flashing and flickering issues.
     Fixed - The style and behavior of the record button on the dual capture controls was broken.
     Fixed - The timecode format shown a wrong value when the fractional part rounded up to 100 hundredth of a second.
+    Fixed - The heuristic to load videos or cameras into existing screens was not consistent.
+    Fixed - In the IDS configuration dialog, auto-gain and auto-exposure were disabled.
     Removed - Capture: Ability to record the composited delay image (e.g: quadrants).
     Removed - Capture: Ability to record live changes in delay value.
 The delay is fixed at the start of the recording.